 How long will it take until my upload is available to sponsors?

-During those 0-2 minutes, the server does quality assurance and other checks on your package.
+During the importing process, the server does quality assurance and other checks on your package.
 You will receive an email when it is ready.

 Information for sponsors